builtbycyun/builtbycyun/README.md

 ## 🔭 I’m currently working on ...
 - **SpeakEZ:** A web-based bot security script that implements browser fingerprinting and machine learning to distinguish bots from humans.
+- **JSObfuscator:** Javascript source code obfuscator that makes use of string concealment and control flow flattening.
 - **Midas Investments:** A quantitive trading algorithm and the infrastructure required to execute trades in real time.
 - **LOL Item Advisor:** A client for the game League of Legends that makes use of machine learning to optimise decision making and strategy.